 Should You Worry?

-A reverse sneeze is a common occurrence in some dogs and can sound menacing and even
+A reverse sneeze is a common occurrence in some dogs, especially brachycephalic breeds and small dogs and can sound menacing and even

 give the impression that the dog is choking or worse.

 Causes of Reverse Sneezing

 Owners unaware of the problem can rush their dog off to the emergency veterinarian thinking the dog is about to die.
 But relax, it sounds worse than it is.

 The medical term for Reverse Sneezing pharyngeal gag reflex or paroxysmal respiration.
 The dog sounds like he is trying to inhale his sneeze!
 In reality, it is caused by a spasm in the throat and soft palate that is triggered by an irritant.

 sound occurs when the dog inhales and exhales air quickly.
 Often it results when a dog has a minor post

 nasal drip or some other minor irritant at the back of the throat.

 People cough to “clear their throat” but dogs

 honk.
 This can be a frequent occurrence especially in dogs that suffer from